Do you know your Tarot Birth Card?

 ‘Wisdom resides within’

 Hermits are wise souls.
 Studious and intelligent, they often seem to have their head in the clouds.
-The opposite is true – these are people who search inside themselves to find answers to their questions.
+But the opposite is actually true – these are people on a lifelong Spiritual search seeking answers to their questions.

-If The Hermit is your birth card, you may be a solitary kind of person, preferring the quiet of your own company where you can think instead of the noisy bustle of everyday life.
+If the Hermit is your Tarot birth card, you may be a solitary kind of person, often feeling that you are somehow an outsider.
 You relish sanctuary – the opportunity to curl up with a book, write, meditate or simply allow your thoughts to flow.
-However, you are also ready to share your learning with others.

 ⇢ You’re a thinker, analytical and attentive to detail in whatever you study.